Public opinion in the United States on the invasion of Iraq: Public opinion on war plummets in President Bush's final term

-January 2007

 A CBS poll of 993 nationwide adults taken on 1–3 January found that under 1 in 4 approve of Bush's Iraq policy, up 2 points from the last CBS poll in December.
 The same poll finds that 82% believe the Democrats have not developed a "clear plan" and 76% believe the same is true of President Bush.

 A CNN poll conducted January 11 found that 32% of 1,093 adults polled 'strongly' or 'moderately' supported a planned increase in Iraqi troop levels, while 66% 'strongly' or 'moderately' opposed the plan.
 Three percent were unsure.
 The margin of error was plus or minus three percent.

-2007

 On May 4–7, CNN polled 1,028 adults nationwide.
 34% said they favored the war in Iraq, 65% opposed, and 1% was undecided.
 The margin of error was plus or minus 3%.

 On August 6–8, CNN polled 1,029 adults nationwide.
 33% said they favored the war in Iraq, 64% opposed, and 3% was undecided.
 The margin of error was plus or minus 3%.

 On September 10–12, in an Associated Press-Ipsos poll of 1,000 adults conducted by Ipsos Public Affairs, 33% approved of George Bush's handling of the "situation in Iraq", while 65% disapproved of it.
 On September 14–16, Gallup conducted a poll asking if the United States made mistake in sending troops to Iraq.
 58% believed it was a mistake, 41% did not believe it was a mistake, and 1% had no opinion.

 On December 11–14, an ABC News/Washington Post Poll of 1,003 adults nationwide found 64% felt the Iraq War was not worth fighting, with 34% saying it was worth fighting, with 2% undecided.
 The margin of error was 3%.

-2008

 Before President Bush's term comes to an end, passing off the Iraqi war to the next president, the conflicting countries sign a Status of forces agreement where it is understood that U.S. troops would end their occupation of Iraqi cities by June 30, 2009, and leave Iraq completely by the end of 2011.

-2009
+President Barack Obama is elected to office, assumes charge of troop withdrawal

 President Barack Obama is elected into office with the campaign promise of withdrawing troops from Iraq.
+President Obama issued three executive orders in January of 2009, the first calling for the closure of Guantanamo Bay within one year, the second directing the immediate halt of all ongoing military commissions, and the third suspending the CIA's use of "enhanced interrogation."
 In February, President Obama announces withdrawal of most United States troops by August 2010 and all troops to be out of Iraq by the end of 2011 following the status of forces agreement.
 In June, troops leave their posts in cities in Iraq, passing the duties of safety and security onto the Iraqi military.